jaco4873/cds-visual-analytics-2025/src/assignment_3/README.md

 ### Limitations

 We did not perform hyperparameter optimization for either model, instead using fixed configurations based on common practices.
-The training process runs for a predetermined number of epochs (15) without implementing early stopping based on validation performance.
-This means models may train longer than necessary, or potentially benefit from additional training epochs.
+We implemented early stopping with a patience of 8 epochs based on validation performance to prevent overfitting.
 Additionally, we limited our exploration to specific architectures: a basic CNN and VGG16 transfer learning, without comparing against other model architectures or transfer learning approaches.
 Different data augmentation strategies or more extensive fine-tuning of the VGG16 layers might yield even better results.
 These limitations present opportunities for future work to further improve performance on the Lego classification task.

 ## Requirements
 - TensorFlow 2.x